 This is because Abuela is considered a “cold” and harsh term that shows no connection or feeling.
 According to people with this belief, it is a very impersonal and technical term.

 Abuelita, however, has more love and respect behind it.
 Therefore, people believe that Abuelita is just a sweeter term for grandmother and shows more closeness than Abuela.
-However, it has negative comments too, according to some, adding “-ita” is a little diminutive and is also used to indicate spite.
+However, it has negative comments too.
+According to some, adding “-ita” is a little diminutive and is also used to indicate spite.

 Here’s a list with a few examples of sentences using Abuela and Abuelita.
 You’ll notice that using Abuela sounds more straightforward while using Abuelita makes the sentence closer, warmer, and loving:

 Unfortunately, it can be.
-As mentioned in the second set of beliefs stated above, diminutive can sometimes become derogatory.
+As mentioned in the second set of beliefs above, diminutive can sometimes become derogatory.

 Most grandmothers probably don’t mind being addressed by their grandchildren as Abuela or Abuelita.
 However, many might take a solid exception to be handled, especially by a stranger.
 You know somebody can be a little emotional for your grandmother instead.